Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 implemented using multiple overloaded methods.)

-in a define-simple-class
+A method-decl in a define-simple-class

-can have the following option-keyword
+can have the following option-keywords:

 -

-Specifies the Java access permission on the method.
+access:kind Specifies the Java access permission on the method.
 Can be one of

-creates a static method.-
+kindis'classor'staticcreates a static method.-

-... ) -
+throws:(exception-class-name... ) -

 Specifies a list of checked exception that the method may throw.
 Equivalent to a

-specification in Java code.
+throwsspecification in Java code.
 For example:(define-simple-class T (prefix) ((lookup name) throws: (java.io.FileNotFoundException) (make java.io.FileReader (string-append prefix name))))

-The scope of the body
+The scope of the body of a method includes the field-decls

-s of the body, including those inherited from
+and field-decls of the body, including those inherited from

 superclasses and implemented interfaces.

-is the special form #!abstract
+If the method-body is the special form #!abstract,

 then the method is abstract.
 This means the method must